 Acupuncture may also regulate cortisol, which is a hormone signaling your body to feel stress.
 Practitioners of acupuncture treatment for diabetes believe that the hormone reaction triggered by acupuncture can help balance the parts of your body that aren’t able to regulate your sugar levels on their own.
 Additionally, they do this without the risk of harmful side effects, such as those of some pharmaceutical treatments.

-In a 2017 review of research concerning acupuncture for diabetes, no serious side effects have been reported in any clinical trials.
+In a 2017 review of research concerning acupuncture for diabetes, have been reported in any clinical trials.
 This would indicate that there are minimal risks associated with herbal acupuncture used as a treatment for diabetes.
 But that doesn’t mean this treatment is for everyone.
 There is no cure for diabetes, as the Mayo Clinic points out.
 And if you’re not able to manage your diabetes symptoms through diet and lifestyle choices, you will need insulin therapy regardless of alternative therapies you may seek out.

 There are some general risks to acupuncture treatment that you should be aware of.
 Soreness, minor bleeding, and bruises where the needles are inserted are some of the most common side effects.
 Ensure that all needles are removed before you leave as that could have adverse effects.
 If you’re pregnant, have a blood disease such a hepatitis or HIV, or have a bleeding condition like hemophilia or vitamin K deficiency, acupuncture is probably not a good treatment option for you.
 Acupuncture done with sterile needles is relatively safe and is a far more evidenced-based and mainstream treatment than it was 20 years ago.